A Lean Ministry is a Smart Ministry

 Why fewer rather than more?

-- A lean ministry model helps to create the margin that allows you to get better at the ministries you do offer.
+1. A lean ministry model helps to create the margin that allows you to get better at the ministries you do offer.
 Focused effort on fewer ministries increases the impact of each ministry, and that results in more life change.

-- A lean ministry model approach helps to create margin for your congregation to pursue God personally, and build healthier families.
 By having fewer ministry programs to attend, families can be at home with more time together.
-Your congregation, in general, has more time to meet and invite new friends to church.
+Your congregation, in general, will also have more time to meet and invite new friends to church.

-- A lean ministry model will help you create the margin that increases your ability to respond to Holy Spirit prompts.
-Lean ministry does not squelch the Holy Spirit; it creates more space for Him to move.
+A lean ministry model does not subdue the Holy Spirit; it creates more space for Him to move.
 When you are so busy you can barely catch your breath; it’s hard to listen and respond to God prompts.
-I’ll admit that in most churches who practice a lean model, it doesn’t always “feel” like there is much more time, but that’s because they work so much harder and deeper making what they do better.
-But, that in turn, is how they reach more people.

 The tension will never go away.

-People are passionate for their chosen ministries, and all those ministries are good.
+People are passionate for their chosen ministries, and those ministries are good.
 That’s why the decisions are difficult.
-But, when the well-meaning volunteer decides to move on, or change ministries, you now own what they started.
+But, when a well-meaning volunteer decides to move on, or change ministries, you now own what they started.
 You don’t have to do that for many years, or even months, to end up with way too much to do.
 Much of which is not truly effective.
 At least not when you compare energy invested to (life change) results.

-When I started out in ministry in the early 80’s having “many ministries” was the strategy.
-The more, the better!
-It was the way to empower your church and get people connected and involved.
 The concept of Ephesians 4:11-12 hasn’t changed, (equip your people for ministry), but the culture has.
 Time compression has squeezed out the ability for people to do more.
 They are already maxed out in their daily lives.
-I’m not suggesting the solution is to dumb-down the vision of your church.
-Not at all, but merely to lean out the approach.
-Less is more.
+Focused intentionality is essential.

 How To Change To A Lean Approach